automl/neps/docs/reference/declarative_usage.md

 ### Customizing NePS optimizer
 Customize an internal NePS optimizer by specifying its parameters directly under the key `searcher` in the `config.yaml` file.

+!!! note
+    For `searcher_kwargs` of `neps.run`, the optimizer arguments passed via the YAML file and those passed directly via `neps.run` will be merged.
+In this special case, if the same argument is referenced in both places, `searcher_kwargs` will be prioritized and set for this argument.
 === "config.yaml"
     ```yaml
         --8<-- "docs/doc_yamls/customizing_neps_optimizer.yaml"